princebillygk/github-foundation-certication/git.md

 3) --no-edit: Skips the commit message editor

 # Revert single file to previous commit
-1) `git checout HEAD~1 -- report.md` but will not create a new commit
+1) `git checkout HEAD~1 -- report.md` but will not create a new commit

 # Unstaging a file
 1) `git restore --staged <file-name>`: Unstages a file but keeps changes in working directory